 I recently read an article that suggested more than half of advisors use some form of bucket strategy.
 But popularity isn’t always a sign of effectiveness.
-The following is the first part of a continuing education course that will soon be available on Advisor.ca’s CE Corner.
+This course shows that bucket strategies are seriously flawed and should be avoided.

 Retirement plan design criteria

 When I entered financial planning from a career in engineering I was stunned by the prevalent practice: assume an average growth rate for the portfolio and then make a forecast for retirement assets.

 That’s just like building the Eiffel Tower to withstand the average wind speed in Paris (let’s say it’s 6 mph).
 When the wind kicks up to 100 mph, the tower will likely collapse.

 In engineering, we design for the worst-case scenario—and then some.
 The same applies when I design a retirement plan.
 While I agree past events will not be repeated in the future, knowing that a plan can cover the worst cases of the past elevates my confidence that it can withstand future black swan events.